sigasi/sigasi_insights/manual/editor.md

 ## Smart Indentation  {: #smartindent-vhdl}

-When you press enter, Sigasi automatically adjusts the indentation of current and the new line.
-Depending on the content of the preceding line, Sigasi will automatically increase or decrease the indentation level.
+When you press enter, Sigasi Studio automatically adjusts the indentation of current and the new line.
+Depending on the content of the preceding line, Sigasi Studio will automatically increase or decrease the indentation level.
 E.g. an extra indent after and `if`-statement and remove an indent for the matching `else`-clause.